kenpegrasio/kenpegrasio/README.md

 # 💫 About Me:
 Hi!
 I'm Jansen Ken Pegrasio, a Computer Engineering undergraduate at the National University of Singapore.
-Technology has always been very beautiful and fascinating for me, really enthusiastic to learn, share and contribute to society.<br><br>
+Technology has always made me fascinated every day!
+I hope that one day I can be part of the global team to create new technology that can make human's life easier and happier! <br><br>
-🔭 I’m currently working as a Software Engineering Intern at Unravel Carbon<br>🌱 I’m deeply passionate in learning Operating System, Computer Networks, Parallel Computing, and Database Systems<br>📖 I've won the 6th rank (Silver Medal) in Indonesian NOI 2023<br>⚡ In my free time, I like to listen and play music and explore new things!<br>
+🔭 I’m currently working as a Software Engineering Intern at Unravel Carbon<br>🌱 I’m deeply passionate in learning how technology works<br>⚡ I also like to listen and play music sometimes!<br>

 ## 🌐 Socials: